DavidJCobb/DovahKit/native/src/DovahKitQtCustomWidgets/README.md

 with the color drawn on it, and with the hex code for the color rendered as text atop the drawn color.

+### DKConditionList
+A widget for editing a list of conditions (CTDA) on a form.

 ### DKDelayedEnableButton
 A button that can be set to disable itself and only enable after a timed delay.
 It can indicate the delay via a spinner icon, a progress bar along the bottom edge, or a simple numeric label.

+### DKFormDestructionDataButton
+A button that opens a dialog to edit a form's destruction stage data.

+### DKFormInventoryWidget
+A widget for editing a container's initial inventory.

 ### DKFormListPane
 A table widget useful for editing lists of forms, e.g. the list of grasses used by a